skyflowapi/skyflow-js/README.md

   redaction: 'RedactionType.CARD_NUMBER'
 });

-// Mount the collect elements. revealContainer.mount('#cardHolderNameRevealElement'); // Assumes there is a div with id='#cardHolderNameRevealElement' in the webpage. revealContainer.mount('#cardNumberRevealElement'); // Assumes there is a div with id='#cardNumberRevealElement' in the webpage.
+// Mount the reveal elements.
+cardHolderNameRevealElement.mount('#cardHolderNameRevealElement'); // Assumes there is a div with id='#cardHolderNameRevealElement' in the webpage. cardNumberRevealElement.mount('#cardNumberRevealElement'); // Assumes there is a div with id='#cardNumberRevealElement' in the webpage.

 // ...